-In addition, it is strongly recommended to contract a liability insurance which covers the cost in case you damage something that belongs to somebody else (e.g. furniture in the rented room, books you have borrowed from the library).
-A good and cheap option is the liability insurance offered by HUK 24.
+In addition, it is strongly recommended to contract a liability insurance which covers the cost in case you damage something that belongs to somebody else (e.g. furniture in the rented room, books or Ipad you have borrowed from the library).
 (Website only available in German).
 Also, most banks cooperate with an insurance company.
 You can therefore just ask the bank when opening your bank account in Germany, if they can offer you liability insurance ("Haftpflichtversicherung").
 A decent liability insurance costs between 40 and 60 Euro per year.